 - Be a New Zealand citizen or permanent resident

-- Have an appropriate regular income to be able to meet repayments
+- Have an appropriate regular income to meet repayments

-Westpac will need to verify your identity and income once your application has been approved.
-To do this you will need to visit a branch with the following documents:
+Westpac needs to verify your identity and income once your application has been approved.
+To do this, you need to visit a branch with the following documents: